postkevone/ankionandroid/README.md

 ```
 sudo pacman -U filename
 ```
-(drag the downloaded file into the terminal, it will automatically generate the path directory) ・You can now access anki from the Educational Software folder<br/>
+(drag the downloaded file into the terminal, it will automatically generate the path directory)<br/>
+・You can now access anki from the Educational Software folder<br/>
 ・When you're done, remember to always terminate the vncserver by typing:
 ```